merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Summarizing the binning results

 Why do we do binning?
 Because we are interested in making sense of our metagenomes in the context of genomes we have recovered through binning.
-Understanding the distribution patterns of the genomes we have in a {% include ARTIFACT name="collection" text="collection" %} in a quantitative fashion, or getting back a table of function names found in each one of them, or even summarizing our {% include ARTIFACT name="bin" text="bins" %} as distinct FASTA files are critical for next steps of every binning analysis.
+Understanding the distribution patterns of the genomes we have in a {% include ARTIFACT name="collection" text="collection" %} in a quantitative fashion, or getting back a table of function names found in each one of them, or even {% include PROGRAM name="anvi-summarize" text="summarizing" %} our {% include ARTIFACT name="bin" text="bins" %} as distinct FASTA files are critical for next steps of every binning analysis.
 After all, binning is a boring detail before you start doing your science.

-To ensure that you have everything you need to continue working with the outcomes of your binning effort outside of anvi'o, we have a program called `anvi-summarize`.
+To ensure that you have everything you need to continue working with the outcomes of your binning effort outside of anvi'o, we have {% include PROGRAM name="anvi-summarize" text="a program" %} called `anvi-summarize`.
 It is possible to summarize any {% include ARTIFACT name="collection" text="collection" %} stored in an anvi'o profile database through this program.
 The result is a static HTML page that can be viewed on any computer.

 <div class="extra-info" markdown="1">